dspeyer/dspeyer.github.io/magic.md

 ### Signature Spell

 Pick a specific spell of rating no more than one quarter your knowledge(religion) ranks rounded up.
 You may cast it at no cost.
-As your knowledge(religion) increases, you may add effects to the spell, but you may not change effects already added.
+As your knowledge(religion) increases, you may add effects to the spell, and you may replace the most recently added effect with a higher-rating one, but you cannot otherwise remove effects.

 ### Spell Slots

 A shaman’s highest rating spell slot is his knowledge(religion) modifier.
-He has one slot at this rating, 2 at the next highest, 3 next, etc to a maximum of his wisdom modifier.
-For example, a shaman with +6 knowledge(religion) and a wisdom modifier of +3 would have 3,3,3,3,2,1 spell slots.
+He has one slot at this rating, 2 at a rating 2 less, 3 at a rating two less than that, etc to a maximum of his wisdom modifier.
+For example, a shaman with +8 knowledge(religion) and a wisdom modifier of +3 would have 3,3,2,1 spell slots at ratings 2,4,6,8 respectively.
 A shaman without a positive wisdom modifier has one slot at each rating.
 Temporary changes to wisdom do not affect spell slots, but long term (day or longer) do, starting when the slots are refreshed.

 A shaman refreshes slots by making mental contact with his patron.
 This may be done once a day, at a symbolically appropriate hour (usually dawn) and takes ten minutes.